bsc-performance-tools/extrae/docs/source/configure-installation.rst

   Specify the location of the BOOST package.
 This package is required when using the DynInst instrumentation with versions newer than 7.0.1.

+* .. option:: --with-elfutils=<PATH>

+  Specify the location for the elfutils package to translate addresses into source code references.

 * .. option:: --with-binutils=<PATH>

-  Specify the location for the binutils package.
-The binutils package is necessary to translate addresses into source code references.
+  Specify the location for the binutils package to translate addresses into source code references.
+Note that elfutils is preferred.

 * .. option:: --with-clustering=<PATH>